okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-embedded-widget-run-sample/main/aspnet/testapp.md

 ## Troubleshooting

-1. If you get a Null Reference exception when the `IDXClient` is instantiated, check to make sure you have properly setup your local configurations.
+1. If you get a Null Reference exception when the `IDXClient` is instantiated, check to make sure you have properly set up your local configurations.
 To troubleshoot the error, set the local configurations in the `IdxClient`'s constructor to determine whether the issue is originating from the SDK not being able to locate your configurations.